johnwcowan/r7rs-work/ThingTwoConformanceCowan.md

 * Support the full range of Unicode characters.

-* Support multiple values.

-A conformant WG2 Scheme implementation MAY:
+* Support the full numeric tower with the possible exception of exact complex numbers.

-* Support none, any, or all of the WG2 Scheme modules.
+* Support all R7RS-large libraries except those marked "optional".